 Dr. Stephen Brookfield

-As a kick off to Faculty College, Stephen Brookfield will explore the notion of teaching for equity and the different dimensions of equity based teaching.
-He will begin by examining what actions and behaviors students most appreciate in teachers and then examine equity from multiple perspectives: as the opportunity for all students to be involved, as the fight against dominant ideologies such as white supremacy, patriarchy, ableism and trans phobia, as the deliberate attempt to include those who have been marginalized, and as the inclusion of multiple perspectives, bodies of knowledge, modes of communication and forms of assessment.
-Finally, he will explore how teachers can model equity work by examining their own assumptions and practices in a critically reflective manner.
-This requires teachers judging when their authority and power is being exercised abusively and when it is exercised in an empowering way.
+Stephen Brookfield will explore the notion of teaching for equity and the different dimensions of equity-based teaching.
+He will begin by examining what actions and behaviors students most appreciate in teachers and then examine equity from multiple perspectives: as the opportunity for all students to be involved, as the fight against dominant ideologies such as white supremacy, patriarchy, ableism and transphobia, as the deliberate attempt to include those who have been marginalized, and as the inclusion of multiple perspectives, bodies of knowledge, modes of communication and forms of assessment.

-Dr. Stephen D. Brookfield is the Distinguished University Professor and John Ireland Endowed Chair at the University of St. Thomas in Minneapolis-St. Paul, Minnesota.
+Dr. Stephen D. Brookfield is currently Antioch University Distinguished Scholar, Adjunct Professor at Teachers College, Columbia University (New York) and Emeritus Professor at the University of St. Thomas (Minneapolis-St. Paul).

 Since beginning his teaching career in 1970, Stephen Brookfield has worked in England, Canada, Australia, and the United States, teaching in a variety of college settings.
 He has written, co-written or edited nineteen books on adult learning, teaching, critical thinking, discussion methods, critical theory and teaching race, six of which have won the Cyril O. Houle World Award for Literature in Adult Education (in 1986, 1989, 1996, 2005, 2011 and 2012).
 He also won the 1986 Imogene Okes Award for Outstanding Research in Adult Education (AAACE) and the Philip E. Frandson Award for Literature in Continuing Higher Education, (2013) awarded by the University Professional Continuing Education Association, (UPCEA).
 His work has been translated into German, Korean, Finnish, Chinese, Japanese, Polish, Farsi, Danish and Albanian.
 In 1991, he was awarded an honorary doctor of letters degree from the University System of New Hampshire for his contributions to understanding adult learning.
 In 2001, he received the Leadership Award from the Association for Continuing Higher Education (ACHE) for "extraordinary contributions to the general field of continuing education on a national and international level."